Cryptact/crypto-db/README.md

 ## Goal and difference from related works
 The goal of `crypto-db` is to build a comprehensive database of cryptocurrencies and their appearance in namespaces, as well as their evolutions over time.
-This will help any cryptocurrency holders to identify a cryptocurrency, and any developers to provide interoperability between cryptocurrency-related projects without ambiguity.
+This will help any cryptocurrency holders to identify a cryptocurrency among various namespaces, and any developers to provide interoperability between cryptocurrency-related projects without ambiguity.

-Further, this will serve as a historical record for future scientists who study this new economy to tell how it was like in embryo.

-Finally, although we already see great works by price aggregators today, the `crypto-db` aims to identify cryptocurrencies as precisely as possible; typical difference is what we call `Crypto Action`, which keeps track of changes in each cryptocurrency for this purpose.
+Finally, although we already see thorough works such as ones by price aggregators today, the `crypto-db` aims to identify cryptocurrencies by their underlying artifacts; typical difference is what we call `Crypto Action`, which keeps track of changes in each cryptocurrency for this purpose.

 ## How to contribute